Jakobud/vscode-cdnjs/README.md

 ## Features
 - Search for any published version of any library hosted on cdnjs.com
 - Embed those library's file urls directly into your documents
+- Insert those library file contents into the current document or a new document
 - Insert urls, `<script>` and  `<link>` tags into your HTML for JS and CSS files
 - Copy urls, `<script>` and `<link>` tags to your system clipboard
 - Open any file url in your browser